vivaria/edisonrul.ing/docs/source/cards/g/gladiator-beasts-battle-halberd.md

 ### Card Rulings

-●The effect of “Gladiator Beast’s Battle Halberd” that destroys 1 Spell or Trap Card at the end of the Damage Step begins a Chain.
+*   The effect of “Gladiator Beast’s Battle Halberd” that destroys 1 Spell or Trap Card at the end of the Damage Step begins a Chain.